donishadsmith/neurocaps/docs/examples/custom.rst

-While NeuroCAPs leverages Nilearn's fetch functions for the `Schaefer <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_schaefer_2018.html>`_ and `AAL <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_aal.html>`_, additional lateralized parcellations can be manually defined.
+While NeuroCAPs leverages Nilearn's fetch functions for the `Schaefer <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_schaefer_2018.html>`_ and `AAL <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_aal.html>`_, additional parcellations (lateralized and non-lateralized) can be manually defined.
 For custom parcellation approaches, three subkeys are
 recognized: "maps", "nodes", and "regions".
 For additional details on these subkeys, refer to the `"Custom Parcellations" sub-section <https://neurocaps.readthedocs.io/en/stable/user_guide/parcellations.html#custom-parcellations>`_.

+**Note:** Non-lateralized parcellations are supported in versions >= 0.30.0.

 For this demonstration, the extended Human Connectome Project multimodal parcellation (HCPex) [1]_ [2]_ from `wayalan's Github <https://github.com/wayalan/HCPex/>`_ will be used.